Browse Submitted Surnames

 , 'Scotland' and, in some cases, denoted an immigrant from Scotland or Ireland.
 Numerous Irish fled to continental Europe after the Anglo-Norman invasion in the 13th century.... [more]

-An occupational name for someone who laid wooden tiles, or shingles on roofs, an agent derivative Middle English schingle
+An occupational name for someone who laid wooden tiles, or shingles on roofs, from an agent derivative of Middle English schingle

 ‘shingle’. ... [more]

 Habitational name from any places so-called in Northern England.
 Named from Old Norse saurr